iyer-karthik/black-tea.github.io/teaching.md

 layout: default
 ---

-This page contains the course website for a class that I taught and links to course websites for classes that I have been a teaching assistant or a grader at University of Washington, Seattle.
+This page contains the course website for a class that I taught at University of Washington, Seattle.

 ----------------
 ## Instructor